UCL/research-computing-with-cpp/session09/06CUDA.md

     - ```blockDim``` gives the size of the thread blocks
     - ```threadIdx``` gives the index of the current thread in the block

+* These are structs, with e.g. `threadIdx.x` for the x-coordinate.

 ### Cuda Examples SAXPY

 {{cppfrag('09','cuda/saxpy.cu','saxpy')}}